pac4j/jee-pac4j/README.md

 * for OAuth support, the *pac4j-oauth* dependency is required
 * for CAS support, the *pac4j-cas* dependency is required
 * for HTTP support, the *pac4j-http* dependency is required
-* for OpenID support, the *pac4j-openid* dependency is required.
+* for OpenID support, the *pac4j-openid* dependency is required
+* for SAML support, the *pac4j-saml* dependency is required.

 For example, to add OAuth support, add the following XML snippet :